Dixons sees no let up in UK tablets boom

 Separately on Thursday official data showed British retail sales rebounded much more than expected in May.

-Shares in Dixons, which have more than trebled in the past year, were up 2 percent at 43.1 pence at 0926 GMT, valuing the business at 1.57 billion pounds.
+Shares in Dixons, which have more than trebled in the past year, were up 2 percent at 43.1 pence at 0926 GMT, valuing the business at 1.57 billion pounds ($2.5 billion).

 "The shares continue to have upside as the P&L benefits from both the demise of Comet and loss elimination," said Panmure Gordon analyst Philip Dorgan.